adknowledgeportal/data-models/README.md

 1. From the main repository page, click on the `Releases` tab on the right.
 2. Select `Draft a new release` at the top right of the page.
 3. click `Tag: Select Tag` and create a new tag that will be the release version.
 The tag should follow the convention: `v<major-version>.<minor-version>.<patch-number>`.
 Also ensure that the version is not one that has been previously used.
+After the tag is entered, selecte `Create new tag: vx.x.x on Publish`.
 4. Ensure that `Target:` is set to `main`.
 5. Under `Release Title` enter the version number.
 6. Under `Release Notes` select `Generate release notes` and review the generated release notes for accuracy.